ucsd-cse125-sp24/group2/README.md

 ### Mac Environment Setup

 1. Ensure you have [XCode Tools version 12.3](https://developer.apple.com/download/all/) installed.
 You'll need an Apple Developer account.
-This is ot get access to the OpenGL framework and framework headers.
+This is to get access to the OpenGL framework and framework headers.
 2. Install _glew_ with `brew install glew`
 3. Install _MinGW_ with `brew install mingw-w64`
 4. Install _CMake_ with `brew install cmake`